- Town Government

 Don’t start reaching for items you think the officer may want to see.
 Sometimes officers ask for only your license and other times they will ask for license, registration, and insurance card.
 It is best to wait until the officer has approached your vehicle and wait on his/her instructions.

-A good rule of thumb is to keep your hands on the steering wheel.
+A good practice is to keep your hands on the steering wheel.
 Keeping them at “ten and two” isn’t just for driving.
 Lastly, if you are stopped at night, remember it is harder for us to make out certain movements in the vehicle until we approach the window.
 We are not being rude, when we shine our flashlights in your vehicles.
 We are just ensuring our safety.
 REMEMBER, NEVER EXIT YOUR VEHICLE, UNLESS THE OFFICER INSTRUCTS YOU TO DO SO!!!

 The officer should identify him/herself, state their agency and tell you the reason they have pulled you over.
 They will ask if you have your license and possibly registration/insurance card with you.
 Don't reach for it without asking first, or being asked to retrieve it by the officer; you could say "Yes, it is in my wallet.
 May I get it for you?"
 The idea here is no surprises!
 The officer needs to know where your hands are and what they are reaching for at all times.
 You would be surprised where people keep some of their documents.
 It isn’t just in a glove box or center console.
 Some places I personally have come across are backpacks in the back seat, under the driver’s seat, in the driver’s door or even in the visor.
 The inherent risk with all these areas, with possible exception to the sun visor, is they can all also hold weapons.
 Think of the officer, on his last traffic stop, the person retrieved their documents from the glove-box like most.
 On the officer’s next traffic stop, the following subject retrieves his items from under the driver’s seat.
 If for any reason your documents (most likely your license) are in the trunk, STAY IN THE VEHICLE, until the officer instructs you to exit.